Report a problem with your pay

 - The Trusted Source will authenticate that the requesting manager has delegated authority and has authorized the requested action.
 In many departments, the Trusted Source will also review the PAR and ensure that it has been correctly completed before submitting it to the Pay Centre.
 For most pay actions, only Trusted Sources can submit PAR forms to the Pay Centre.

-- To follow up on a PAR form requesting actions on your pay file, submit a Phoenix feedback form once your PAR form has been accepted by the Pay Centre.
+- To follow up on a PAR form requesting actions on your pay file, submit a My Pay Enquiry form once your PAR form has been accepted by the Pay Centre or contact the Client Contact Centre.

 - Pay process roles and responsibilities